Share

 A farmer selling 2 tonnes of turmeric alone at the mandi is a price taker.
 A Farmer Producer Organisation (FPO) selling 500 tonnes of turmeric is a price maker.
 That is the entire logic of collective marketing, and it is why the Government of India has committed to forming 10,000 new FPOs by 2027 under the Central Sector Scheme.

-Why Individual Farmers Are Systematically Underpriced
+Why Are Individual Farmers Systematically Underpriced at the Mandi?

 When a farmer arrives at the APMC mandi with a truck of produce, several structural disadvantages combine against them.
 They have no cold storage, so they cannot wait for a better price.
 They borrowed money for inputs, so they need cash today.
 They are one seller among hundreds on the same day, so buyers can drive prices down.
 They have no information about what the same produce is selling for in Chennai or Hyderabad.
 The result is a distress sale at whatever price is offered — typically 20–40% below the price a large organised buyer could negotiate with advance planning.